Khiladi 786: Critical response

 Taran Adarsh on Bollywood Hungama gave the movie 3.5/5 stars and said that it was "for lovers of hardcore masala films completely."
 Madhureeta Mukherjee from Times of India stated, "For those looking for some logic-less laugh time, groovy tunes topped with some todh-podh – this one could bring some action to your weekend."

+It was renamed as Khiladi, 786 being a holy number in Islam, for release but promos and ads of the film were banned in Pakistan.

 Box office

 India

 Khiladi 786 opened to strong response at single screens but weak at multiplexes.
 It had good opening with a collection of around ₹87.5 million on its first day.
 It netted ₹92.5 million on its second day of release.
 Khiladi 786 had further growth of around 20% on Sunday, netting ₹115 million bringing the total nett collections to around ₹293 million at the end of its first weekend.
 The film had good collection of ₹450 million in its first week.

 It further netted around ₹105 million in its second weekend.
 Khiladi 786 collected ₹201 million in week two.
 The film netted ₹633 million at the end of its theatrical run in domestic market and its distributor share was ₹328 million.